polyglot-compiler/JLang/README.md

 - The [Boehm-Demers-Weiser garbage collector](http://www.hboehm.info/gc/) is also required for creating binaries.
 PolyLLVM is tested with version 7.6.0, which you can download [here](http://www.hboehm.info/gc/gc_source/) or install through a package manager.
 A typical install from source looks like this: `./configure && make && make install`.
 Note that the garbage collector depends on [libatomic_ops](https://github.com/ivmai/libatomic_ops), which is often available through a package manager.

 - [Polyglot](https://github.com/polyglot-compiler/polyglot/) is the required front end for PolyLLVM, and exists as a git submodule.
 Run `git submodule init` and then `git submodule update` at the top level of the repository.
-To build: `cd lib/polyglot && ant`.
+To build: `cd lib/polyglot && ant && ant jar`.

 Navigating the Codebase